“…Until the day dawns and the day star arises in your hearts”

-Editorial Board: Eugene Brueggemann, Paul D. Doellinger, Mark Hoelter, Mary Todd, and Karl Wyneken
+Editorial Board: Eugene Brueggemann, Paul D. Doellinger, William Shimkus, and Mary Todd

 Daystar began in 1999 as a small online network of individuals in the Lutheran Church—Missouri Synod (LCMS) who were concerned about theological issues and problems in and beyond their church body.
 Organized by Dr. Robert Schmidt and Dr. Matthew Becker, along with the help of two other LCMS clergymen, the network grew to include a wide assortment of people: a past synodical president, current and former district presidents, synodical officials, seminary professors, university professors, teachers, directors of Christian education, deaconesses, missionaries, licensed deacons, seminary students, military chaplains, leaders in the Lutheran Women’s Missionary League (LWML) and the Lutheran Laymen’s League (LLL), and other lay leaders.
 All have shared an abiding concern about the direction of the synod, which over the past forty years has been oriented partly toward the enforcement of “Old Missouri” doctrinal rigidity, as articulated in the dogmatics of Franz Pieper (1852-1931) and the Brief Statement of 1931, and partly toward a form of American Evangelicalism that takes many of its cues from Protestant Fundamentalism.
 A principal focus of Daystar has been the question, “Is there a more promising way?”